rancherfederal/carbide-docs/docs/airgapped-docs/introduction.md

 # Introduction

-This page will walk through Installation and Usage of the Airgapped Docs component of RGS Carbide.
+This page will walk through installation and usage of the Airgapped Docs component of Rancher Government Carbide.

 ## IOC Expectations
 As our product is still at Initial Operation Capability (IOC), there are some expectations to level-set:

 * Installation and packaging is still in progress and improving.

-If you see issues and areas for improvement, please submit Github issues [here](https://github.com/rancherfederal/ssf-feedback/issues/).
+If you see issues and areas for improvement, please submit Github issues [here](https://github.com/rancherfederal/carbide-charts/issues/).

 ## What is this?
 When in an airgap, having accessibility to documentation can be critical to mission success, especially while troubleshooting problems.